28 Jun Why market research is all about the relationships

 How do you do it?
 By communicating with them and building a rapport.
 Briefing is just as important for participants as it is for clients, so make sure they understand what is expected of them and why.
 By keeping in contact with your participants throughout the duration of your research, they will be more comfortable and more likely to open up and share in-depth insights - and there will probably be fewer dropouts, too!
 And that’s not all: regular communication will also enable you to spot any participants who are disengaged and take action to re-engage them.

 Stop problems before they start

-The success of any market research project is all down to regular communication and strong relationships.
-After all, market research is about people - and by building up client relationships and putting yourselves in their shoes, you can understand the nitty-gritty of what they are looking for and make sure you find respondents who are the right fit for the research.
+In conclusion, the success of any market research project is all down to regular communication and strong relationships.
+At Angelfish, we believe that market research is about people - and by building up client relationships and putting yourselves in their shoes, you can understand the nitty-gritty of what they are looking for and make sure you find respondents who are the right fit and deliver research results that really matter.

 When you work with Angelfish for your qualitative market research recruitment, you’ll have your own dedicated project management team on hand to provide expert advice, regular updates and complete management of the entire process.
-We’ll be there every step of the way to provide guidance on everything from demographics and sample size to incentive levels and methodologies - which means you can benefit from all our expertise from when you first receive your quote.
+We’ll be there every step of the way to give you guidance on everything from demographics and sample size to incentive levels and methodologies - which means you can benefit from all our expertise, right from when you first receive your quote.